The Guardian article on Interview with a Hitman

 But this time it would be so different.
 A business exists to make money.
 To sell a service, a product, to differentiate oneself from, and yet compare oneself to, the competition.
 Could the film business be any different?
 Did it, along with the music business, exist in a parallel universe where the fundamental tenets of economic theory and the laws of supply and demand were no longer relevant.

 No it didn’t.
-I turned and looked at the neatly stacked screenplays on my desk and smiled at the title on one at the top: Penumbra.
+I turned and looked at the neatly stacked screenplays on my desk and the title of the one on the top: The Winter Man.

 Ask me what Only the Lonely was about and I’m not sure I could tell you without resorting to oblique references to the films of Jean Luc Goddard, Andrei Tarkovsky and David Lynch.
-Ask me what Penumbra is and I’ll tell you to think Taken meets Max Payne.
+Ask me what The Winter Man is and I’ll tell you to think Taken meets Max Payne.

 Set in present day Europe.
 This is the story of a man’s search for absolution, his fall from this world into darkness, his salvation by an unconditional act of love and his redemption through the ultimate sacrifice.

 Which one of my films would you want to watch?
 Or more to the point, which one would you pay to watch.
 I made Only the Lonely for myself.
-I will be making Penumbra for both myself and the audience.
+I will be making The Winter Man for both myself and the audience.